 Fuel Vapourisation

 Never had fuel vapourisation?
 You’re lucky, but don’t be complacent because Triumphs tend to be prone to it.
 For those afflicted, crawling in traffic jams can lead to sitting on the hard shoulder with the bonnet up, stopping for petrol can mean waiting 10 minutes for the engine bay to cool as hot starts are impossible until everything has cooled down and the fuel has re-liquified.
+To combat vapourisation try any or preferably all of these remedies: 1) Reroute fuel lines away from the exhaust manifold if possible

 2) Replace standard rubber fuel lines for those with a reflective stainless overbraid